ShuHuang/batterydatabase/README.md

 After the raw data is extracted, it needs to be cleaned and converted into a standard format.
 We provide the data cleaning code in `dataclean.ipynb`.
 The final data format can be `.json`, `.csv` or `.db`.

+## Acknowledgements
+This project was financially supported by the [Science and Technology Facilities Council (STFC)](https://www.ukri.org/councils/stfc/), the [Royal Academy of Engineering](https://raeng.org.uk/) (RCSRF1819\7\10) and [Christ's College, Cambridge](https://www.christs.cam.ac.uk/).
+The Argonne Leadership Computing Facility, which is a [DOE Office of Science Facility](https://science.osti.gov/), is also acknowledged for use of its research resources, under contract No. DEAC02-06CH11357.

 ## Citation
 ```
 @article{huang2020database,